hugentobler/markdoc-svelte/README.md

 Markdoc has a few Markdown syntax limitations, see [Markdoc FAQ](https://markdoc.dev/docs/faq).

-### Table of contents example
+### Index page example

-Slug is exported from each Markdoc module and is a convenient way to generate a table of contents without reaching into the document.
+Slug is exported from each Markdoc module and is a convenient way to generate an index page without reaching into the document.

 Glob import Markdown Modules into a page's load function.
 For example in `src/routes/blog/+page.ts`: